 Additionally, these advisors make their money in two ways.
 The advisors who target the lower end of the market earn commissions from selling you mutual funds.
 This is useless for the investor because Vanguard offers no commission mutual funds at a fraction of the cost.
 The other way these advisors make money is by charging an annual fee based on the investments you have with them.

 Notice that neither of these compensation models encourages advisors to tell you to pay down student loan debt.
 Therein lies the problem.
 Brokers make money from commissions and asset based fees.
 If you need to pay down student loans before you build assets, you are a money losing client to them.
 Therefore, they might recommend investing to make money instead of a comprehensive financial plan.

 The final type of advisor has a fiduciary, or legal, responsibility to put your investing interests ahead of their own.
 These advisors work at Registered Investment Advisor firms and are regulated either by the SEC or the state securities board.
 They have a lot of fixed costs such as professional dues, office rent, and high regulatory filing fees.
 Clearly, they need to make money too.

-Because of the flat fee model, this is the only type of advisor where you might receive somewhat competent advice on your student loans.
-In theory a fiduciary advisor should be able to give objective advice on all your financial needs.
-In reality, if you pay him or her on an asset based model, they are acting directly against their own paycheck by telling you to pay down debt.
+Because of the flat-fee model, this is the only type of advisor where you might receive somewhat competent advice on your student loan debt.
+In theory, a fiduciary advisor should be able to give objective advice that fits all of your needs given your financial situation.
+In reality, if you pay him or her on an asset-based model, they are acting directly against their own paycheck by telling you to pay down student loan debt.

 If you work with this kind of advisor, you’ve dodged a bullet by not being sold products from the Type 1 or Type 2 advisor groups.
 Even so, I’d expect you’d still receive better help by hiring a student loan consultant.